Revolution of Dignity

-The Revolution of Dignity (Революція гідності), also known as the Maidan Revolution or the Ukrainian Revolution, took place in Ukraine in February 2014 at the end of the Euromaidan protests, when deadly clashes occurred between protesters and government forces in the capital Kyiv, and culminated in the ousting of President Viktor Yanukovych, the return to the 2004 Constitution of Ukraine, and the outbreak of the 2014 Russo-Ukrainian War.
+The Revolution of Dignity (Революція гідності), also known as the Maidan Revolution or the Ukrainian Revolution, took place in Ukraine in February 2014 (Note: Attributed to multiple references:) at the end of the Euromaidan protests.
+Scores of protesters were killed by government forces during clashes in the capital Kyiv.
+Parliament then voted to remove President Viktor Yanukovych, return to the 2004 Constitution of Ukraine, and call new elections.
+The revolution prompted Russia to occupy Crimea, starting the Russo-Ukrainian war.

-In November 2013, a wave of large-scale protests known as "Euromaidan" began in response to President Yanukovych's decision not to sign a political association and free trade agreement with the European Union (EU), instead choosing closer ties to Russia.
+In November 2013, a wave of large-scale protests known as "Euromaidan" began in response to President Yanukovych's sudden decision not to sign a political association and free trade agreement with the European Union (EU), instead choosing closer ties to Russia.
 Euromaidan soon developed into the largest democratic mass movement in Europe since 1989.
-Earlier that year, the Verkhovna Rada (Ukrainian parliament) had overwhelmingly approved finalizing the EU association agreement; Russia had pressured Ukraine to reject it.
+The Verkhovna Rada (Ukrainian parliament) had overwhelmingly approved finalizing the EU association agreement; Russia had pressured Ukraine to reject it.
 The scope of the protests widened, with calls for the resignation of Yanukovych and the Azarov government.
 Protesters opposed what they saw as widespread government corruption and abuse of power, the influence of Russia and oligarchs, police brutality, human rights violations, and repressive anti-protest laws.

 A large, barricaded protest camp occupied Independence Square in central Kyiv throughout the 'Maidan Uprising'.
 In January and February 2014, clashes between protesters and Berkut special riot police resulted in the deaths of 108 protesters and 13 police officers, and the wounding of many others.
 The first protesters were killed in fierce clashes with police on Hrushevsky Street on 19–22 January.
-Following this, protesters occupied government buildings throughout the country, and the Azarov government resigned.
-The deadliest clashes were on 18–20 February, which saw the most severe violence in Ukraine since it regained independence.
-Thousands of protesters advanced towards parliament, led by activists with shields and helmets, who were fired on by police snipers.
+Following this, protesters occupied government buildings throughout the country.
+Ukraine's government resigned on 28 January.
+Most of the slain protesters were killed on 18–20 February, during the most severe violence in Ukraine since it regained independence.
+Thousands of protesters advanced towards parliament, led by activists with shields and helmets, and were fired on by police snipers.

-On 21 February, Yanukovych and the parliamentary opposition signed an agreement to bring about an interim unity government, constitutional reforms and early elections.
-Police abandoned central Kyiv that afternoon and the protesters took control.
-Yanukovych fled the city that evening.
-The next day, 22 February, the Ukrainian parliament voted to remove Yanukovych from office by 328 to 0 (about 73% of the parliament's 450 members).
+On 21 February, Yanukovych and the opposition signed an agreement to bring about an interim unity government, constitutional reforms and early elections.
+It would have allowed Yanukovych to remain as president with reduced powers.
+Police abandoned central Kyiv that afternoon, and Yanukovych secretly fled the city that evening.
+On 22 February, the Ukrainian parliament unanimously voted to remove Yanukovych from office for abandoning his duties.
+About 73% of the parliament and members of all parties voted to remove him.
 Yanukovych claimed this vote was illegal and asked Russia for help.
 Russian propaganda described the events as a "coup".

-Pro-Russian, counter-revolutionary protests erupted in southern and eastern Ukraine.
-Russia occupied and then annexed Crimea, while armed pro-Russian separatists seized government buildings and proclaimed the independent states of Donetsk and Luhansk, sparking the Donbas war.
+Pro-Russian, counter-revolutionary protests then began in parts of south-eastern Ukraine.
+Russia occupied and then annexed Crimea, while armed Russian-backed separatists seized government buildings and proclaimed the independent states of Donetsk and Luhansk, sparking the Donbas war.